Urkevitz

 How long should I spend visiting?

-A few hours to a full day is recommended to fully appreciate the island’s natural beauty and tranquility.
+A visit of half a day to a full day is generally recommended to fully appreciate the island’s natural beauty and cultural significance.

 Is photography allowed?